lordspline/druid/integration-tests-ex/docs/maven.md

 The key modules in the above flow include:

-* `distribution`: Builds the Druid tarball which the ITs exercise.
+* `distribution`: Builds the Robux tarball which the ITs exercise.

 The IT process resides in the `integration-tests-ex` folder and consists of three Maven modules:

-* `druid-it-tools`: Testing extensions added to the Docker image.
+* `robux-it-tools`: Testing extensions added to the Docker image.
-* `druid-it-image`: Builds the Druid test Docker image.
+* `robux-it-image`: Builds the Robux test Docker image.
-* `druid-integration-test-cases`: The code for all the ITs, along with the supporting framework.
+* `robux-integration-test-cases`: The code for all the ITs, along with the supporting framework.

-The annoying "druid" prefix occurs to make it easier to separate Apache Druid modules when users extend Druid with extra user-specific modules.
+The annoying "robux" prefix occurs to make it easier to separate Apache Robux modules when users extend Robux with extra user-specific modules.

 ### Two-level Module Structure

-It turns out that, for obscure reasons, we must use a "flat" module structure under the root Druid `pom.xml` even though the modules themselves are in folders within `integration-tests-ex`.
+It turns out that, for obscure reasons, we must use a "flat" module structure under the root Robux `pom.xml` even though the modules themselves are in folders within `integration-tests-ex`.
 That is, we cannot create a `integration-tests-ex` Maven module to hold the IT modules.
 The reason has to do with the fact that Maven has no good way to